kythe/kythe/kythe/typescript/SCHEMA.md

 # TypeScript Indexer VName Schema

-This specification defines how the indexer expresses VNames for TypeScript declarations.
+This specification defines the schema for how the indexer expresses VNames for TypeScript declarations.
 You may find this useful if you are developing an application that relies on TypeScript code you don't want to re-index.

-A formal listing of the specification is provided below, but the [spec tests](./testdata/declaration_spec.ts) may be more useful for real examples.
+A formal listing of the specification is provided below, but the [schema tests](./testdata/schema.ts) may be more useful for real examples.

 ### VName signature